 - Nevertheless, such dominance is not persistent as it depends on the line of the path in which the individual may see an object.

 The ears are one of the body’s most advanced and sensitive organs.

 - Aside from its primary function of transmitting and conversion of sound waves to the brain through its external, middle, and inner layers, the ears also function in the maintenance of the body’s balance or equilibrium.

 4. Left Anterior Naris

-The anterior nares are known to be the external openings of the nose (or nostrils) into the nasal cavity.
+The anterior nares are the external openings of the nose (or nostrils) into the nasal cavity.

-- Collectively, the nose and the nasal cavity make up the upper parts of the human respiratory tract.
+- Collectively, the nose and the nasal cavity comprise the upper parts of the human respiratory tract.

 - As such, the anterior nares functions to allow the exchange of gases (i.e., inhalation and exhalation) to and from the environment.

 5. Left Breast